pytask-dev/pytask-r/README.rst

 Command Line Arguments
 ~~~~~~~~~~~~~~~~~~~~~~

-The decorator can be used to pass command line arguments to ``Rscript`` which is by
+The decorator can be used to pass command line arguments to ``Rscript`` which is, by
-default the only the ``--vanilla`` flag.
+default, only the ``--vanilla`` flag.
 If you want to pass arguments to the script via
 the command line, use

 .. code-block:: python